-Islington sports centre to be used in Olympics
+Islington sports centre to be used in the Olympics

 THE Olympics is coming to Islington – as the Sobell Leisure Centre has been chosen as a 2012 training venue.

-The sports centre in Hornsey Road, Holloway, has beaten off competition to be chosen as the Olympic training venue for indoor volleyball.
+The leisure centre in Hornsey Road, Holloway, has beaten off competition to be chosen as the Olympic training venue for indoor volleyball.

 This means that from the middle of July 2012, it will be used by athletes from around the world as they make their final preparations for London’s Olympic Games.